The Application Process (Lettings)

 All properties are offered subject to not being sold, let, or withdrawn by the owner.
 We take no responsibility for this occurrence.The cost of any work authorised by you or someone acting on your behalf, without written consent from us and/or Landlord, will not be reimbursed.DO NOT organise the delivery of any furniture/property/belongings until you have signed the Tenancy Agreement and received the keys as the dates for this are subject to change at short notice.
 We accept no liability for costs incurred as a result of a time and/or date change of the keys being released.

-As explained in further detail at the very bottom of this page, your credit, reference, & holding fee is non-refundable once the third party referencing company has been instructed.
+As explained in further detail at the very bottom of this page, your holding deposit is non-refundable once the third party referencing company has been instructed.
 This is because fees are incurred as soon as your Application is passed over to them.

 You should always seek permission from the property owner before making any changes to the property.
 A Landlord may have a preferred energy supplier or location of utility meters for example, so please do ask their permission.